Now located inside Texas Laser & Aesthetics!

 Unfortunately, there’s no set answer.
 The results depend on several factors, such as medication, sun exposure, after-care treatment, and genetics.
 In addition, microbladed hairstrokes rarely fade evenly, so you might have some hairstrokes outlast others.
-The average person can expect results to last anywhere from 1 year to 18 months.
+The average person will experience gradual, uneven fading that lasts anywhere from 12 to 18 months.

 If you want your brows to have optimal healed results, touch-ups are highly recommended.
 After the initial treatment, your body will start to heal itself.
 The healing process will include some fading.
 It’s even normal to lose anywhere from 40-60% of the pigment.
 Therefore, 1-2 touch ups are necessary for semi-permanent lasting results.

 An allergic reaction is extremely rare, but those who are concerned can schedule a patch-test to be performed approximately 1 week before scheduled treatment.
 Your microblading artist will collect a list of your known allergies, and provide you with a summary of all ingredients used during treatment.